phptuts/codingwithnoah/summer-camp/day-1/breadboard/index.md

 ![step 11](/images/summer-camp/day-1/breadboard/step_11.jpg)

+### Challenge 1)

-Challenge 1) Can rewire the breadboard to use a resistor.
+Can rewire the circuit to use an led?

+### Challenge 2)

-Challenge 2) Can you wire the circuit you just created to use an actual breadboard now that you know how it works.
+Can you recreate what you did with on an actual breadboard?

-Hint to do challenge 2 you will have to remove the watch battery and cut new wire.
+Hint: to do this you will have to remove the watch battery and cut new wire.

 ## Review

-Talk about breadboards and what we learned about them.
+- What is a breadboard?
+- How which holes are connected to each other?
+- Why would you want to use a breadboard?
+- What did you learn?